zenphyraell/zenphyraell/README.md

 I swear I’m a fun person 🥹 but it mighttt take a bit of courage to completely open up to someone so please bear with me

-mitya kin here... glances at my unfinished tasks, shared personality traits, how often i procrastinate . . . and on top of it all, how i share most of his habits

-well . . .
-HEAVY mitya kin.
-I'm not a fictionkin, but we share a braincell heheh

 fandoms I'm in !!!